 A task that’s easy to accomplish; something that lacks complexity and is thus simple to understand and/or do.

-Example: Let me show you how to make a delicious homemade club sandwich, and don’t worry, it’s not brain surgery.
-(In other words, making the sandwich is not difficult, it’s easy.)
+Example: Today, I’ll show you how to make a delicious homemade club sandwich.
+Don’t worry, it’s not brain surgery.
+(In other words, making the sandwich will not be difficult, it’s easy.)

 “He determined that his book, which is as yet untitled and will be published by Prentice-Hall late next year, would dispel the mystery and get women over the ‘original hurdle–the psycological block.’
 ‘After all,’ he added, ‘it’s not like brain surgery.'”

 Here is an example of how this expression can be used in a sentence:

 - I was going to teach my friend how to change the tires to his car, but he was worried it would be too hard.
 So I told him: “Changing the tires on your car, it’s not brain surgery, you’ll pick it up quick.”

 - The TV in our living room broke, but fixing it was a piece of cake.

 - If you don’t know how to clean out the air filters, it’s not rocket science.
 Let me show you.